 The Trust records income tax and related interest and penalties as components of the provision for income tax expense.
+In 2011, the trust reversed uncertain tax position liability of \$182,000 resulting in income tax recoveries of \$182,000.
+There was no interest or penalties recognized in 2011.

-Such amounts totalled \$24,000 and \$158,000 for the years ended December 31, 2010 and 2009, respectively.
-Total amount of interest recognized in the statement of operations for the years ended December 31, 2010 and 2009 was approximately \$24,000 and \$71,400, respectively, which is included in income tax expense.
+Income tax expense totaled approximately \$24,000 for the year ended December 31, 2010.
+Total amount of interest recognized in the statement of operations for the year ended December 31, 2010 was approximately \$24,000 which is included in income tax expense.